ipni/index-provider/docs/design.md

 ingestion by computing the Cid of the entries and verifying that it is equal to `IndexID`, and then verifying the signature of the `Advertisement`.

-Once the full sync is performed successfully, the indexer node updates the latest AdvertisementID seen for `p` to latest.
+If the full sync is performed successfully, the indexer node updates the latest AdvertisementID seen for `p` to latest.

 Indexer nodes run ingestion sessions for different providers in parallel, so an indexer node can sync with several provideres in parallel.
 They can also set a `prov_parallel_ingestion` config to determine if it wants to support parallel ingestions for